TheLissandra1/CV_Assignments-main/README.md

 # CV_Assignments

-## Assignment 1
+## Assignment 2
-#### Camera_Calibration.py:
-Basic code of camera calibration.
-Load all images in the directory and do cv2.drawChessboardCorners.
-Store the camera matrix.
 #### GUI.py:
-The user interface.
+The user interface in Assignment 1.

+Add the "get extrinsic" button.

-The user can load one original image of the chessboard and the detected corners will be shown on the result image.
+After the user can load multiple images to get the camera intrinsic matrix, the user can click "get extrinsic" to load the checkerboard image.

-If the corners cannot be detected automatically, the user can select 4 corners on the largest rectangle and generate the rest corners.
-The image with generated corners will be displayed on the user interface.

-The user can also load multiple images, including images which need manually annotation, to get the camera matrix.
+The user can use the manually click to choose the original point and get the extrinsic matrix.
 #### drawCube.py:
-Load all images in the directory and load camera data file.
-Draw cube and axes on the images.

-#### Webcam.py:
-Open the webcam and draw cube on the chessboard plane in real-time.
+File created in Assignment 1.
+Used to draw world axis on the board.

 #### CameraData directory:
-The camera data for three run.
+The camera data of 4 camera.

-Run 1: camera_Data.npz
-Run 2: camera_Data_10.npz
-Run 3: camera_Data_5.npz
+#### averageFrame.py:
+Average frame of background.avi

+#### computeImgDiff.py:
+Get difference images.

+#### hsv.py:
+Get images in H, S, and V channels.

+#### thresholding.py:
+Do background subtraction.

+#### assignment.py:
+The task 3: voxel reconstruction.

+We also changed the size of voxel in the cube.json.
+The original half edge length of voxel is 0.5.
+We changed it to 0.12 (around one quarter).